COCAedu Arts Integration Model

 Arts Integration Programming

-- Arts Integrated Campus: Campus engages in partnership with COCA at multiple levels and includes arts integration as a critical part of their overall vision and goals.
-COCA provides support for implementing and maximizing programming throughout the building and over the course of the year.
+School engages in a partnership with COCAedu at multiple levels and includes arts integration as a critical part of their overall vision and goals.
+COCAedu provides support for implementing and maximizing programming throughout the building and over the course of the year.

 The concept for COCAedu’s arts integration work emerged in 2003 when the Ford Foundation approached COCA about a grant to use arts integration as a vehicle for academic improvement in the St. Louis Public School District.
-This funding allowed COCA and its partners to launch Interchange in 2006 as a community collaboration of arts and cultural organizations.
-Interchange expanded its model in 2008 to focus on using collaborative arts integration residencies as a way to provide professional development for classroom teachers.
+This funding allowed COCA and its partners to launch Interchange (now known as COCAedu) as a community collaboration of arts and cultural organizations in 2006.
+Interchange expanded its model to focus on using collaborative arts integration residencies as a way to provide professional development for classroom teachers in 2008.